pparth27743/telemedicine_devops/README.md

 As there are no Doctor and Patient in the database, first you have to signup a Doctor and Patient to use application.

+Happy Coding! 🙌

+#

+#### WebRTC based Audio-Video Conferencing, on top of that this is project created.

+#### You can find only WebRTC Audio-Video Conferencing app code at https://github.com/Jaymeen/WebRTC-Video-Conference